Part VII

 Chapter 35: Significance of the Void

-Void Meditation (also called the Dragon’s Plunge) is the practice of resting attention in the felt, formless ground we call the Void, so separation can soften and loving awareness can emerge.
+Void Meditation (also called the Dragon’s Plunge) is the practice of resting attention in the felt, formless ground we call the Void, so separation can soften and loving awareness can begin to glow from within experience.

 It is a direct, experiential immersion that resonates with the Entangled Firmament and lets the Field–Resonance–Action (FRA) cycle be lived rather than merely understood.

 In its quietude, the Void can feel silent, formless, and intimate.
-The encounter is deeply personal and stands on its own; later, speculative models in the Epilogues can offer language for reflecting afterward, if you want them.
+The encounter is deeply personal and stands on its own.

-When you rest here, the spiral’s habitual motion can feel like it stills (the familiar iteration loosens), and what remains is the holographic whole—one field, everywhere present.
+When you rest here, the Spiral Path’s habitual motion can feel like it stills (the familiar iteration loosens), and what remains is the holographic whole—one field, everywhere present.

 In systems language, this is de-iteration: the habitual loop pauses—the gap between iterations of a script.
 The story loosens, leaving enough stillness for the next step to arise.

-Within this deep immersion, the sense of a separate self may soften, and you may experience yourself as a wave within an ocean of universal consciousness.
+Within this deep immersion, the sense of a separate self may soften, and you may experience yourself as a wave within a wider field of awareness—what some would call Source, and some would simply know as the Void itself.

 That softening can feel like a return home to the formless ground of pure being.
 The mind may read it as “beneath” the interconnected reality modeled by the Entangled Firmament.

-Often, the awakening of the heart feels central in the Void.
+Often, the awakening of the heart feels central here, as if the Void were not cold but immeasurably tender.

-In this initiatory context, the Dragon can function as an archetypal guide for this opening—an inner force, akin to awakened Kundalini or Dragon’s Fire rising along the inner axis (chakras, if that’s your map).
-That imaginal guidance can help you navigate the depths of your own being, integrate the shadow, and stay oriented through what arises.
+In this initiatory context, the Dragon can function as an archetypal guide or imaginal protecting presence for this opening.
+The raw rising current is closer to awakened Kundalini or Serpent energy along the inner axis (chakras, if that’s your map).
+That guidance can help you navigate the depths of your own being, integrate the shadow, and stay oriented through what arises.

 In Void Meditation, their debate becomes sensation rather than theory.